woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ## 2.4.0

+### Add padding on table header button #7213

+1. Create tax rates
+2. Go to Analytics -> Taxes
+3. Check it the table style renders as expected

 ### Add target to the button to open it in a new tab #7110

 1. Navigate to WooCommerce -> Settings -> Payments